DanCouper/es6-module-starter/README.md

 ## Reinitialising using the `reset_repo.sh` script

+**NOTE** *this is WIP, be careful with it.
+It will irrevocably wipe out anything there previously, and there is no error handling, so be aware it may completely fry the repo.*

 There is a (WIP) bash script to rename the repo, clean the package.json and change relevant fields, and reinitialise as a new git repo.

 To run it, clone the repo as above, install the deps, then run